opnsense/docs/source/manual/diagnostics_firewall.rst

 It is also possible to reset all states and/or the source tracking tables from here, especially the state table reset should be used with care as it drops all active connections.

+If you use the grid search input to look for states, or you used the **Inspect** button on the firewall rules page and opened the state view, you will see a button that allows you to kill all states that matched the criteria.

 ..
 Note::

     The state table tries to connect states to rules, but since these are refered to by rule number (sequence) in :code:`pf(4)`